-Putting an end to the situation, in order to maintain continuity of the Accord implementation process and to expedite and making it proper, it is necessary to allot office, manpower and fund for the office and it is expedient to appoint a competent person to post of Convener of Accord Implementation Committee.
+The Government appointed Abul Hasnat Abdullah MP, as Chairman of the Committee on 18 January 2018.
+However, in order to maintain continuity of the Accord implementation process and to expedite and making it proper, it is necessary to allot office, manpower and fund for the office.